LuciferianInk/aitextgen/docs/dataset.md

 # TokenDataset

-aitextgen has a special class, `TokenDataset`, used for managing tokenized datasets to be fed into model training. (this is in contrast with other GPT-2 finetuning approaches, which tokenizes at training time although you can still do that by passing a `file_path` and other relevant parameters to `ai.train()`.)
+aigen has a special class, `TokenDataset`, used for managing tokenized datasets to be fed into model training. (this is in contrast with other GPT-2 finetuning approaches, which tokenizes at training time although you can still do that by passing a `file_path` and other relevant parameters to `ai.train()`.)

 This has a few nice bonuses, including: